The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Risk of toxicity—including life-threatening cardiotoxicity—is increased in premature infants (see Major Toxicities below).

-Lopinavir/ritonavir tablets can be administered without regard to food; administration with or after meals may enhance gastrointestinal tolerability.
+Lopinavir/ritonavir tablets can be administered without regard to food; administration with or after meals may enhance GI tolerability.

 Lopinavir/ritonavir tablets must be swallowed whole.
 Do not crush or split tablets.